|

 Ask

-and how much they'll charge for that.
-Some designers want to create
+much they'll charge for that.
+Some designers want to create new sites but

 -